- Communicate with you about what we do and why we do it.

-- The complaint will be referred to the appropriate Council team for a formal response and resolution.
+- The complaint will be referred to the appropriate team for a formal response and resolution.

-- If the response or suggested resolution does not meet your expectations you can request that your complaint be referred to a member of the Senior Leadership Group.
+- If the response or suggested resolution does not meet your expectations you can request that your complaint be referred to a member of the Senior Leadership Team.

 - If you are still dissatisfied you can refer your complaint to the office of the Ombudsman.